 - This medicine might slow or delay healing.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Eye bleeding after eye surgery

 - Severe eye irritation, swelling, redness, or pain

 If you notice these less serious side effects, talk with your doctor:

-- Mild burning or stinging of the eyes
+- Mild burning or stinging in the eyes